Effective from January 1, 2019

 The best way to share your vision with a team of artists is to show them visual references that you consider to be relevant to the required art.
 What can you use as a reference? – Basically, any image that you think corresponds with your vision.
 You can use screenshots of the similar games, already implemented in-game art, sketches and concepts of your characters or gameplay gifs.
 Literally, everything that can help us to grasp the visual style of your game.

 Here you can use the same images that we mention above, just be sure to emphasize the ones that better convey the idea of how detailed the chosen art should be.
-Good news is that we can create the game art of any desired level of detail and adjust it in accordance with your needs and budget.
+Good news is that we can create the game art of any desired level of detail and adjust it in accordance with your art outsourcing estimation.

 In case you haven't yet figured out the exact resolution for your game art, try to give us at least rough measurements.